sohamparikh/ElimiNet/README.md

 # ElimiNet
-This repo contains the code for [ElimiNet](https://openreview.net/forum?id=B1bgpzZAZ&noteId=B1bgpzZAZ) paper submitted to ICLR 2018.
+This repo contains the code for [ElimiNet](https://www.ijcai.org/proceedings/2018/594) paper published in the proceedings of IJCAI-ECAI-2018.

 ## Dependencies
 * Python 2.7